Naughty or nice, SantaCon revelers descend on New York

 "SantaCon is a cultural public commentary on the Christmas season, from a critique of consumerism to cultural and charitable giving," said Siegel, who regards SantaCon as an exercise in free speech.
 "It's part satire and has an edge."

-The New York crawl, one of dozens scheduled in cities around the world, wound its way to Manhattan's Lower East Side, where most of this year's participating bars are located.
+The New York crawl, one of dozens scheduled in cities around the world, will wind its way to Manhattan's Lower East Side, where most of this year's participating bars are located.

 In the past, organizers have kept the pub crawl route secret until the night before, unsettling residents and businesses in neighborhoods anticipating a deluge of well-oiled merrymakers.
 This year the map of events was released earlier this week.